-The Master of Arts (Pastoral Theology) is an online streamlined 36 credit-hour master's degree with a special emphasis on integrating Scripture and biblical theology with pastoral leadership, worship, evangelism and discipleship, the nature of the church, and spiritual formation.
+The Master of Arts (Pastoral Theology) is a streamlined 36 credit-hour master's degree with a special emphasis on integrating Scripture and biblical theology with pastoral leadership, worship, evangelism and discipleship, the nature of the church, and spiritual formation.
 Students will have an opportunity to compile a practical set of ministry tools and resources as part of a capstone project.
+The program is offered fully through alternative delivery methods; there is no residency requirement.